arynn-gupta/OCR-and-Object-Recognition/Readme.md

 # Projekt

-Python application for object detection and character recognition using kivy for gui and tensorflow for object recognition .
+Python application for object detection and text recognition using kivy for gui and tensorflow for object recognition .

 ----------------------------------------